 Hiding Place

 The neighbour’s toddler is under our table fists and feet flailing, my mother’s spine glacial, and I’m sat on the banquette eating kedgeree, fish flying around my head in a halo.
-Mountains are crowbarred out of me when we root up to another country, I shelter under the bed, years pass through me, the candlewick…
+We root up to another country, mountains crow-barred out of me, and now it’s me sheltering under a bed, years pass through me, the…

 Confessional